wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 It is true though that if it's a full node, it could at least help someone synchronize their own node at some point in the future, which is the reason why it is important to keep the ability to run nodes affordable for most users.
 {: style="text-align: justify"}

 * If you're using an Umbrel distribution to run your node, you can install a version of Bitcoin Knots which will filter the inscription related spam.
-You can do so here: [https://github.com/Retropex/Bitcoin-store](https://github.com/Retropex/Bitcoin-store)
+You can do so here with an alternative [app store](https://github.com/Retropex/Bitcoin-store).
 {: style="text-align: justify"}